 As an additional resource, SK Arts has a handy guide to Preparing Your Application.
-It is designed to help new grant applicants - and even those with more experience - approach this challenging task.
+It's designed to help new grant applicants - and even those with more experience - approach this challenging task.
 You can find it on our website.
-We have also created a number of video guides to help people who are not familiar with applying through SK Arts' online application system.
+We have also made a number of video guides to help people who are not familiar with SK Arts' online application system.
+You can find these on our website.